neurite/debian-setup/docs/0201-partitions.md

 |                     | /stash      | EXT4 | remaining | relatime, nodev, nosuid, noexec  |           |
 | RAID10              | /samba      | EXT4 | 4 TB      | relatime, nodev, nosuid, noexec  | largefile |

 Finally it lets you review the partitions.
-Scroll to the bottom of the review list, choose `Finish partitioning and write changes`.
+Scroll to the bottom of the review list, choose `Finish partitioning and write changes to disk`.

 ![](ss-partitions.jpg "partitions")